moondance-labs/tanssi-docs/builders/manage/sudo/impersonate.md

 ## Introduction {: #introduction }

 [Sudo](https://paritytech.github.io/polkadot-sdk/master/pallet_sudo/index.html){target=\_blank} is a module that enables privileged runtime calls to be dispatched when called from the Sudo account.
 Sudo is sometimes colloquially referred to as a superuser or god-like account.
-This enables you to perform privileged actions in the course of managing your appchain, such as impersonating other accounts.
+This allows you to perform privileged actions while managing your appchain, such as impersonating other accounts.

 In this guide, you'll learn how to use Sudo to impersonate other accounts.
-As an example, this guide will use the Sudo account to pose as an arbitrary account and set an identity of that particular account.
+As an example, this guide will use the Sudo account to pose as an arbitrary account and transfer funds from said account.

+!!! warning
+    The balance transfer demonstrated in this guide is dubious, shown only as an example of using Sudo.

 ## Checking Prerequisites {: #checking-prerequisites }